N33t/WallE/source/README.txt

 	-> GameMap
 		-> jobs
 			-> Heuristic for agents.
-Give most appropriate job to agent -> Pre-condition, post-condition
-		-> Function to delete plans
+Give most appropriate job to agent -> Function to delete plans
-		-> Analyse map to figure out where to "store" agents and boxes if they are not needed (Samuel) -> When printing plans, print them for each agent.
-Currently, it assumes each agent submits at most one plan.
-That is wrong, fix.
-		-> Update boxCharacters and boxPositions lists

-	-> Conflicts
-		-> Conflict Resolution (Flowchart) (Carl)
-		-> Detection (how?
-Where? - Hard conflict detection while building plan)

 ------------------How to run